Peugeot 5008 new car review

 Cost of ownership

 We'd suggest you start your search for a 5008 with the Hybrid 136 variant you can't plug in.
 This self-charging Hybrid powertrain can operate more than 50% of the time in zero-emission all-electric mode during low-speed urban cruising, offering improved fuel economy of up to 15% over the old PureTech 130 model for fewer trips to the pumps, and a significant reduction in CO2.
-The actual 5008 Hybrid 136 e-DSC6 figures are 44.6-52.5mpg on the combined cycle and around 120g/km of CO2.
+The actual 5008 Hybrid 136 e-DSC6 figures are up to 52.5mpg on the combined cycle and up to 122g/km of CO2.
 Thanks to the CO2 reduction, the Hybrid powertrain has a reduced rate of Vehicle Excise Duty and a lower rate of Benefit-in-Kind Tax for company car drivers (30% compared to 34% for the old-shape model's BlueHDi 130 diesel unit).

-As for E-5008 charging, well little surprisingly, the STLA Medium platform hasn't been engineered with the 800V architecture that would enable use of the latest breed of ultra-rapid DC public chargers.
-But with its 400V system, the E-5008 can charge at up to 160kW, which allows for 20-80% charge in 30 minutes, with a charging rate of 2.4kWh per minute at its peak, at which point 62 miles of range are added every 10 minutes.
-The E-5008 gets an 8-year/100,000 mile warranty.
+As for E-5008 charging, well a little surprisingly, the STLA Medium platform hasn't been engineered with the 800V architecture that would enable use of the latest breed of ultra-rapid DC public chargers.
+But with its 400V system, the E-5008 can DC charge at up to 160kW, which for the 73kWh standard model allows for 20-80% charge in 30 minutes, with a charging rate of 2.4kWh per minute at its peak, at which point 62 miles of range are added every 10 minutes.
+It'd be 27 minutes for a 20-80% DC charge of the Long Range model's 97kWh battery.

 + More